We analyzed 100m posts so you don’t have to

 thought leadership.
 I’m giving it its own category, however, because it’s a bit

-Original concepts are easily defined as your uniquely developed ideas.
+Original concepts are easily defined as your uniquely developed blog post ideas.
 You may have taken inspiration from

 somewhere, but as the seed of the idea grew, you cultivated it and made it yours.